 1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.

-- Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+(4 points) Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points) No, there are no improvements to planetary health education in progress.
+(0 points) Score Assigned: 0 Score explanation: No evidence identified to support this metric.

 1.21.
-How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
+How well are the aforementioned planetary health/Education for Sust tainable Healthcare topics integrated longitudinally into the core curriculum?

-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points)

+Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points)

+Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

+There is minimal/no education for sustainable healthcare.
+(0 points)